vjvardhan/finzly-api-developerportal/developer-portal/initiate-payment.md

 ---
-title: Initiate Payment
+title: Initiate a payout
 ---

-## How to initiate a payment
+## How to initiate a payout

 You can initiate a payment using the following simple steps.
 The Finzly Connect single payment API supports the payment origination for the various payment rails such as ACH, Fedwire, SWIFT, and RTP/FedNow based upon the speed preference.